 What do You Bring?

 No matter the season, my clothing routine is simple.
-I bring enough clothes to wear while cooking and fixing bikes, and I bring the same spares year-round, a pair of wool leggings or tights, a Buff, and a spare pair of socks.
+I bring enough clothes to wear while cooking and fixing bikes in the coldest temperature I could encounter on the trip.
+I bring the same spares year-round, a pair of wool leggings or tights, a Buff, and a spare pair of socks.

 That is all.